develop2arman/rust-all-in-one/workspace/memory/MEMORY.md

 ![Memory](../rust/assets/images/mem-master1.JPG)

 * **Text segment:** This section contains the actual code to be executed in the **compiled binary**.
-The text segment is a read-only segment and any user code is forbidden to modify it.
+The text segment is a **read-only** segment and any user code is forbidden to modify it.
 Doing so can result in a crash of the program.
-* **Data segment:** This is further divided into subsections, that is, the initialized data segment and uninitialized data segment, which is historically known as **Block Started by Symbol (BSS)**, and **holds all global and static values **declared in the program.
+* **Data segment:** This is further divided into subsections, that is, the initialized data segment and uninitialized data segment, which is historically known as **Block Started by Symbol (BSS)**, and **holds all global and static values**declared in the program.
 Uninitialized values are initialized to zero when they are loaded into memory.
 * **Stack segment:** This segment is used to hold any **local variables** and the return addresses of functions.
-All resources whose sizes are known in advance and any temporary/intermediary variables that a program creates are implicitly stored on the stack.
+All resources whose **sizes are known** in advance and any temporary/intermediary variables that a program creates are implicitly stored on the stack.
-* **Heap segment:** This segment is used to store any **dynamically allocated data whose size is not known up **front and can change at runtime depending on the needs of the program.
+* **Heap segment:** This segment is used to store any **dynamically allocated data whose size is not known up** front and can change at runtime depending on the needs of the program.
 This is the ideal allocation place when we want values to outlive their declaration within a function.

 > a process is not allowed to access the physical memory directly.
-Instead, it uses a virtual memory, which is mapped to the actual physical memory by the OS using an **in-memory** data structure called pages, which are maintained in **page tables**.
+Instead, it uses a virtual memory, which is mapped to the actual physical memory by the OS using an **in-memory** data structure called **pages**, which are maintained in **page tables**.
 The process has to request memory from the OS for its use, and what it gets is a virtual address that is internally mapped to a physical address in the RAM.
 For performance reasons, this memory is requested and processed in chunks.
 When virtual memory is accessed by the process,**the memory management unit** *does the actual conversion from virtual to physical memory*.
 >
 > a process from the OS is known as **memory allocation**.
 A process requests *a chunk of memory* from the OS by using system calls, and the OS marks that chunk of memory in use by that process.